Psoas major muscle

 The psoas major (/ˈsoʊ.əs/ or /ˈsoʊ.æs/; from ψόᾱ) is a long fusiform muscle located in the lateral lumbar region between the vertebral column and the brim of the lesser pelvis.
 It joins the iliacus muscle to form the iliopsoas.
-In animals, this muscle is equivalent to the tenderloin.
+In other animals, this muscle is equivalent to the tenderloin.

 Structure

 The psoas major is divided into a superficial and a deep part.
 The deep part originates from the transverse processes of lumbar vertebrae L1–L5.
 The superficial part originates from the lateral surfaces of the last thoracic vertebra, lumbar vertebrae L1–L4, and the neighboring intervertebral discs.
 The lumbar plexus lies between the two layers.

 Together, the iliacus muscle and the psoas major form the iliopsoas, which is surrounded by the iliac fascia.
 The iliopsoas runs across the iliopubic eminence through the muscular lacuna to its insertion on the lesser trochanter of the femur.
 The iliopectineal bursa separates the tendon of the iliopsoas muscle from the external surface of the hip-joint capsule at the level of the iliopubic eminence.
 The iliac subtendinous bursa lies between the lesser trochanter and the attachment of the iliopsoas.